artemis-nerds/node-asbs-server/README.md

 $ npm install
 ```

 node-artemis needs some of Artemis' data files to run.
 Find the installation path for Artemis and copy the `dat` folder to the node-artemis folder (so you have a `dat` folder in the node-artemis folder).
-On Windows x64, Artemis is installed at `C:\Program Files (x86)\Artemis`.
+On Windows x64, Artemis is installed at `C:\Program Files (x86)\Artemis`. **_If you do not have the required data files, node-artemis will not be able to run.
+As a result, you cannot use node-artemis without owning the Artemis game._**

 Now, run the `npm start` command to start a vanilla instance of node-artemis (vanilla meaning default configuration and
 gameplay).